modina26/modina26/README.md

 - 👋 Hi, I’m Madina Sarker.
 - 👩‍💻 I'm studies at Bangladesh University in CSE
 - 👀 I’m interested in IT related subject such as software engineer, Data analysis etc
-- 🌱 I’m currently learning OOP language..
+- 🌱 I’m currently learning OOP language...
+- 😌 I like to explore something new and learn....

+-

 <!---